 Real numbers: arithmetic, ordering, suprema, infima; real numbers as a complete ordered field.
-The reals numbers are uncountable.
+The real numbers are uncountable.

 The complex number system.
-The triangle inequality.
+De Moivre's Theorem, polar form, the triangle inequality.

 Sequences of (real or complex) numbers.
 Limits of sequences of numbers; the algebra of limits.
 Order notation.